elishagretton/pinterest-data-pipeline744/docs/milestone_1.md

 I have downloaded the Pinterest infrastructure and signed into the AWS console using the credentials provided by AiCore.

+In this section, we deal with **batch data**.
+This refers to a group of data points that are processed as a single unit.
+There are many advantages to processing batch data, such as:

+- Being more computationally efficient than processing individual data points at a time.
+- Cost-effective for large datasets as there is less need for continuous monitoring and immediate responsiveness.
+- Consistency as the entire dataset is processed together with the same rules and algorithms.
+- And many more!
-In this section, I plan to configure a EC2 Kafka client by creating a EC2 instance and connecting it to the Kafka cluster.
-An EC2 instance is used as they are scalable, cost-effective, and easy to configure.

-Following this, several Kafka topics are created to store the Pinterest posts data, post geolocation data, and post user data.
+Before extracting the pin-related data using batch processing, I first plan to create a EC2 instance to handle the data processing workload.
+I plan to achieve this by configuring a EC2 Kafka clinet to create the instance, and then connecting the instance to a Kafka cluster.
+The cluster is used to create several Kafka topics to store the Pinterest posts data, geolocation data, and user data.

 To view the whole script, please head to [`scripts/milestone_1.sh.`](../scripts/milestone_1.sh)

 ## Step 1: Connect to the EC2 instance

-Before connecting to the EC2 instance, a `Key pair name.pem` file is created, which contains the contents of my `KeyPairId` given from AiCore.
+Before connecting to the EC2 instance, a `Key pair name.pem` file is created, which contains the authentication credentials given from AiCore to complete this project.

 Using this information, open the terminal and locate to the folder for the repository and run: